Midpoints and Segment Bisectors

 A midpoint is a point on a line segment that divides it into two congruent segments.

-If are collinear, and is the midpoint of .
-Any line segment will have exactly one midpoint.
-When points are plotted in the coordinate plane, you can use slope to find the midpoint between then.
-We will generate a formula here.
+When points are plotted in the coordinate plane, we can use a formula to find the midpoint between them.

 Plug the points into the formula.